Can You Get HIV From Oral Sex?

 - Ejaculation in the mouth, which can increase exposure dose.

-- High viral load in the partner (untreated or acute infection).
+- High viral load in the partner, such as untreated HIV or acute infection.

 What pushes risk down

-- No blood, no sores, no mouth injuries.
+- No blood, no sores, and no mouth injuries.

 - No ejaculation in the mouth, or brief contact only.